ethan-choe/shmup/README.md

 ### 10/16
 The snake function possesses issues with dissappearing.
 Also Enemies don't spawn although the code is the same as the working code.
 I need to translate the snake function to the x y axis rather than the x z axis and I need to give the enemies projectiles and scrolling spawn patterns.

+###Playtesting Review and what I learned:
+      I never got the game to work as I wanted however people seemed to like the concept.
+When the players saw the snake like movement, they enjoyed the smoothness and distance, however disliked how they clumped up.
+The idea of them following the player ship I thought could be solved by a simple target function however I'm unsure on how to make it work.
+One common concern was that if there are too many enemies, it would be nearly impossible to dodge in such a small space.
+This could be improved by either increasing the aspect ratio or scaling down all of the prefabs and assets.
+Because it's a bullet hell, the free space is much more important.
+Especially since the player's hitbox continuously increases.
+      In the end I think just investing more time in this project would have improved my remix drastically, unfortunately I focused on alternate projects I'm preoccupied with at the moment.
+I hope to come back to this game and finish it with full functionality but for now it's still in a prototype stage.